-Notifications must be lodged in accordance with the Form approved by the Authority and set out in Regulation 2/E/2003, along with two complete copies of the notification and supporting documentation.
+At present, the Form must be submitted with supporting documentation, along with two complete copies.
 When supporting documentation is in a foreign language, translation may be required, although documents in English are usually accepted.

-The Authority may waive the requirement for certain information or documents to be presented if it considers them unnecessary for appraisal of the concentration, now possibly also in the context of the new pre-notification procedure (see question 3.5 above).
+The Authority may waive the requirement for certain information or documents to be presented if it considers them unnecessary for appraisal of the concentration, especially in the context of the new pre-notification procedure (see question 3.5 above).
 Under Regulation 2/E/2003 however it is up to the notifying parties to assess whether or not it is necessary to complete all the sections on the Form.
-Certain information specified in the Regulation is considered essential to the Form and must always be provided.
+Certain information specified in the Regulation is considered essential to the Form and must always be provided; submitting an incomplete form prevents the notification from becoming effective (see question 3.6 above).